Technology Tales

 16th July 2008

-It’s the sort of sight that causes you to fear the worst, an unchanging black screen with a flashing cursor.
-That was what started greet me in recent days when I tried to fire up a Windows XP guest in VMware Workstation.
+It's the sort of sight that causes you to fear the worst, an unchanging black screen with a flashing cursor.
+That was what started to greet me recently when I tried to fire up a Windows XP guest in VMware Workstation.
 The cause was the corruption of a virtual disk, an ominous thing that affected a supplemental virtual hard drive that I had added to the virtual machine rather than its main one.
-There might have been some data on there but it was nothing that I didn’t have elsewhere anyway.
-Removing the broken disk from the XP VM returned the situation to fuller health and I simply tried creating a new one again.
-So far, this seems to be working fine but I’ll be keeping a watchful eye on things.
+Though there might have been some data on there, it was nothing that I didn't have elsewhere anyway.
+Removing the broken disk from the XP VM returned the situation to fuller health, and I simply tried creating a new one again.
+So far, this seems to be working fine, yet I'll be keeping a watchful eye on things.

 Watch where you store your virtual machines when using VMware on Linux